Sunday, October 01, 2006

 Preheat the oven to 350 degrees Fahrenheit.

 Rinse the persimmons and remove their stems.
 Plop the fruit, skin and all, in a food processor.
 Add the teaspoon of baking soda, and whirl the fruit to form a puree.
 Let the puree sit for a few minutes as you prepare the next step.
-You’ll find that the addition of the backing soda to the fruit will make the persimmon pulp gelatinous.
+You’ll find that the addition of the baking soda to the fruit will make the persimmon pulp gelatinous.
 (It’s a fun little science experiment!)

 Cream together the butter and the sugar until fluffy, then add the egg and beat until it is well-incorporated.
 Add the gooey gelatinous mess of persimmon puree, and beat again to mix well.
 Set the beaters aside as you won’t need them any longer for this recipe.